mne-tools/mne-cpp/doc/gh-pages/pages/install/buildguide_static.md

 ---
-title: Static Build Guide
+title: Static Linking
-parent: Develop
+parent: Build from Source
+grand_parent: Install
-nav_order: 4
+nav_order: 2
 ---
-# Static Build Guide
+# Build from Source (Static Linking)

 This tutorial will show you how to build a static version of MNE-CPP.
 In order to build statically we need to perform two steps: